Khan Academy SAT Will Never Be Enough - Here's Why

 • if you plan to study around 10 hours for the SAT, and aren't that interested in improving your score to its fullest potential

-• if you're a self-motivated studier, and all you need are math and grammar questions split up by skill
+• if you're a self-motivated studier, and all you need are some extra practice problems

 In contrast, if you care a lot about your score, are willing to work hard, and want to improve your SAT score to the highest possible, then Khan Academy won't be enough for you.
 If you just trust Khan Academy to do all the work for you, you'll be at a huge disadvantage compared to other test takers.